CloudWithChris/presentations.cloudwithchris.com/content/deploying-static-sites-to-azure/_index.md

 Deploy static content to a cloud-based storage service that can deliver them directly to the client.
 This can reduce the need for potentially expensive compute instances.
 {{% /note %}}

-# Static Content Hosting Pattern
+# Static Content Hosting Pattern may not be useful when...

 <div class="container">
   <div class="col">
     <img src="images/static-content-hosting.png" />
   </div>
   <div class="col">

-  This pattern may not be useful when:
   <ul>
     <li>The content is dynamic in nature (e.g. needs to add some additional information before serving the result to client)</li>
     <li>If using this alongside a compute platform and offloading a small amount of static content, is the work/re-architecture worth the reward?</li>